YumeSoft/Kotsune/README.md

 *Screenshots coming soon*

 ## 📝 To dos
-1. [-]  Actually have an UI
+1 [-]  Actually have an UI
-2. [ ]  Adding prototype providers
-3. [ ]  Support for Manga reading via MangaDex
+2 [ ]  Support for Manga reading via MangaDex
-4. [ ]  Support for Anime streaming via AllAnime
+3 [ ]  Support for Anime streaming via AllAnime
-5. [ ]  Support for AniList API
+4 [ ]  Support for AniList API

 ## 🛠️ Technologies Used